ChargePoint Home Flex Installation FAQ

 Any licensed electrician can install our home chargers.
 If you need help finding an electrician, use Qmerit Installation Services for ChargePoint Home.

 How do I hardwire ChargePoint Home Flex?

-Consult with your electrician for proper installation.
+If you have already purchased your ChargePoint Home Flex, and it came with an input power cable, then consult with your electrician for proper installation.
 To hardwire, your electrician should remove the input power cable (plug) on the left side of station (note: ensure that station is not powered).
 Carefully remove the cable clip without breaking it, fully lift the white wire clamps, and carefully pull cord from the bottom of station.
 Keep the input power cable in case you may want to use it in the future.